benjoehow/modeling/README.md

 # modeling

-This codebase is used for quick training, evaluation, and (soon) the deployment of machine learning models.
+This codebase enables quick training, evaluation, and (soon) the deployment of machine learning models.

 A single json configuration file is used to start jobs and serves as metadata for built-in reproducibility.

+This package can be deployed as a web app, command line tool, or embedded package.

 ## Input & Output

-As input, the codebase takes in a json config file (metaparameters) and a pandas dataframe (training data).
+Input and output vary based on the type of job.
+For a cross validation job, inputs are a json config file (metaparameters) and a pandas dataframe (training data) and outputs are dataframes containing the cross validation results as well as the resulting predicitons.

-example:
+For example, the following is a config for a cross validation job:
 ```
 {
     "task": "regression",